2023-2024 Environment Legislative Goals

-ENV-1: Support additional state funding to assist local governments in all recycling, with special attention to managing electronics recycling and scrap tire disposal
+Support additional funding to assist local governments in managing recycling and solid waste including: scrap tires, manufactured homes, and electronics.

 View the steering committee meeting schedule